 For kids ages 6 months to 5 years.

-Best Trike to Grow Into: EZ Fold 4-in-1 Stroll ‘N Trike
+Best Tricycle to Grow Into: EZ Fold 4-in-1 Stroll ‘N Trike

-If you're more bargain than Bentley, Radio Flyer's EZ Fold 4-in-1 trike will do the job just fine.
+If you're more bargain than Bentley, Radio Flyer's EZ Fold 4-in-1 tricycle will do the job just fine.
 It starts as a push stroller and easily transforms to become a push trike, learn-to-ride trike and finally a classic tricycle.
-The trike also features a removable wrap-around tray with a cup holder, a rear storage bucket, an adjustable canopy and a three-point harness for safety.
+The set of wheels also features a removable wrap-around tray with a cup holder, a rear storage bucket, an adjustable canopy and a three-point harness for safety.

 For kids ages 9 months to 5 years.

 Best Classic Tricycle: Radio Flyer Classic Red Tricycle